Don’t Take Chances with Grounding Mat Design – Protect Your Workers!

-Regardless of which design is used, a decoupler should be placed in series between the pipeline and the ground mat, preventing corrosion issues that can result from this connection.
-With this, the cathodic protection will not be significantly impacted trying to protect the pipeline and the grounding mat.
-The decoupler will block CP current (DC) while simultaneously bonding the pipeline and grounding mat via AC continuity.
+Regardless of which design is used, a decoupler should be placed in series between the pipeline and the ground mat to prevent any loss of cathodic protection current to the mat.
+The decoupler will block CP current (DC) while simultaneously bonding the pipeline and grounding mat for AC continuity.
 With the decoupler in place, the grounding mat material has no effect upon the pipeline’s CP.

-Don’t leave the design of grounding mats to chance, which may expose your workers to electrocution hazards.
-Be sure to design and install grounding mats to provide adequate protection for personnel, both for step and touch potentials.
+Where your workers can be exposed to electrocution hazards, don’t take chances with grounding mat design.
+Be sure to design and install appropriate grounding mats to provide adequate protection for personnel, both for step and touch potentials.

-Regardless of the style of grounding mat used, a decoupler is a valuable addition to separate the grounding mat from the pipeline – to ensure cathodic protection while providing safety bonding and grounding.
+Regardless of the style of grounding mat used, a decoupler is an important addition to isolate the grounding mat from the pipeline – to ensure cathodic protection while providing safety bonding and grounding.